-In 562 AD during one of these raids the Goths destroyed the ancient city of Corfu, leaving the ruins that today are called Paleopolis.
+In this raid the Goths destroyed the ancient city of Corfu, leaving the ruins that today are called Paleopolis.

 This was the end of the ancient City and the beginning of medieval age for the island, the old city`s remaining inhabitants abandoned the location.

-They fled further north to the natural promontory of land which later became the old fortress, and from there the city expanded until it covered the area where it is today.
+They fled further north to the natural promontory of land which later became the old fortress, and from there the new city slowly expanded to the area where it is today.

 The period from 562 AD until 1267 AD, when Corfu was occupied by the Angevins, is known as Byzantine period.

-The multicultural Byzantine Empire was trying to protect it in any way moving here several mercenary guards of various races and peoples.
+The multicultural Byzantine Empire was trying to protect it in every way moving here several mercenary guards of various races and peoples.

-Guards consisted of Greeks from Syria, Bulgarians, Byzantines soldiers (stradioti) scattered in outposts began from the northeast of the island and reached up to the southwest, the border guards were slowly merged with the local population.
+Guards consisted of Greeks, Syrians, Bulgarians, Byzantines soldiers (stradioti) scattered in outposts which began from the northeast of the island and reached up to the southwest, the border guards were slowly merged with the local population.

-This was the era when most fortresses scattered throughout the island were build, the redesigning and strengthening of the old Corfu fortress in the city happened then, Angelokastro fortress in northwestern Corfu, the fortress at Kassiopi, the fortress in Gardiki at southwest and other smaller ones were constructed.
+This was the era when most fortresses scattered around the island were build, the redesigning and strengthening of the old Corfu fortress in the city happened then, Angelokastro fortress in northwestern Corfu, the fortress at Kassiopi, the fortress in Gardiki at southwest and other smaller ones were also constructed.

 Τhe turbulent years after the Fourth Crusade (1204 AD – 1214 AD)

-At 1204 AD Corfu was captured by the Normands of the 4rth crusade and they were followed by the Venetians for a short period until 1214 AD.
+At 1204 AD Corfu was captured by the Normands of the 4rth crusade, followed by the Venetians for a short period until 1214 AD.

 The Despotate of Epirus (1214 AD – 1267 AD)

-From 1214 -1259 AD, Corfu became part of the Byzantine domain of Epirus (called Despotate of Epirus) and at this time the fortress of Angelokastro was built an the northwest part of the island north of Paleokastritsa by the Despot Duke Michael-Angelos Komnenos the second.
+From 1214 to 1259 AD, Corfu became part of the Byzantine domain of Epirus (called Despotate of Epirus) and at this time the Gardiki fortress near today`s Chalikouna area and the fortress of Angelokastro at the northwest part of the island north of Paleokastritsa were built by the Despot Duke Michael-Angelos Komnenos the second.